Alf-caput/git-handbook-ufv/notes.md

 will tell us in which branch we are and some extra information related to changes.

-Is worth noting, the flag -s which stands for short will return a short format output
+Is worth noting, the flag `-s` which stands for short will return a short format output

 ```bash
 git status -s
 ```

-## 5. Adding, discarding and commiting
+## 5. Adding and discarding changes

 Locally changes in a git repository can be in one of this phases:

 ![Staging Diagram](images/staging-changes-local.png)

-In a nutshell, first they exist in our working directory, then we validate which ones we should keep and finally git creates a version checkpoint with the changes we have selected (in advance commit).
+A git workflow in a nutshell: first they exist in our working directory, then we validate which ones we should keep and finally git creates a version checkpoint with the changes we have selected (in advance commit).

 To move changes to the staging area (in advance stage changes) a simple option is: